graipher/baby_dashboard/README.md

+## Baby Dashboard

+A simple dashboard for data related to your baby's growth.

+Uses flask and SQLAlchemy for the webapp and bokeh for data visualization.

 Note that this currenlty uses HTTP, so e.g. your password are transmitted in clear text. **Do not use this app as is on the web**.
 If it is running behind a NAT on your home network it should be fine.

 ## Setup